lsst-dm/dmtn-026/index.rst

     $ scons python lib

-which only builds the changes to the package and does not run any of the tests, which can save a substantial amount of time.
+which only builds the changes to the package and does not build the docs or run any of the tests, which can save a substantial amount of time.

 .. _activate-test: